JohnCoene/javascript-for-r/_book/1-02-basics.md

 </html>
 ```

-In \index{Shiny} we write the UI in R and not in HTML (though this is also supported).
+In Shiny\index{Shiny} we write the UI in R and not in HTML (though this is also supported).
 Given the resemblance between the names of HTML tags and Shiny UI functions, it is pretty straightforward; the html page above would look something like the Shiny `ui` below.

 ```r
 library(shiny)